What features are on your roadmap?

 Where are my email credentials stored?

-When you grant Mimestream access to your Google account via the standard OAuth 2.0 flow, Mimestream securely stores the granted tokens directly in your Mac's keychain.
-Your Google account's password is not stored, and in fact is never even seen by the Mimestream app.
+When you grant Mimestream access to your Google account, Mimestream receives tokens and stores them in your Mac's keychain.
+Your Google account's password is not stored in the Keychain by Mimestream, and isn't even seen by the Mimestream app during the Oauth authentication flow.

 Can you read my email?